-The following table sets forth (1) our actual capitalization as of February 6, 2007 and (2) our cash, accrued organizational expenses and capitalization as adjusted to reflect the effects of (a) the contribution of an additional \$200,000 by our investment adviser in connection with its investment in 80,000 shares of our common stock, (b) the sale of 320,000 shares of our common stock to our officers and directors, our investment adviser and the managers of our investment adviser in a private placement immediately prior to consummation of this offering and (c) the sale of our common stock in this offering at an assumed public offering price of \$15.00 per share, after deducting the underwriting discounts and commissions and organization and offering expenses payable by us.
+The following table sets forth (1) our actual capitalization as of February 6, 2007 and (2) our cash, accrued organizational expenses and capitalization as adjusted to reflect the effects of the sale of our common stock in this offering at an assumed public offering price of \$15.00 per share, after deducting the underwriting discounts and commissions and organization and offering expenses payable by us.
 You should read this table together with "Use of Proceeds" and our balance sheet included elsewhere in this prospectus.

-As of February 6, 2007 (1) 6, 2007 (1)
+As of Februa ary 6, 2007(1)

-As Adjusted (2)
+Actual As Adjusted(2)

 Assets:

-Cash \$ 1,000,000 \$ 383,775,000
+Cash \$1,000,000

-Total assets \$ 1,000,000 \$ 383,775,000
+Total assets (3) \$1,000,000

-Liabilities:
+Liabilities

-Accrued organization costs and other liabilities \$ 154,884 \$ 218,000
+Accrued organization costs and other liabilities 154,884

 Stockholders' Equity:

-Common stock, par value \$0.001 per share; 100,000,000 common shares authorized, 80,000 common
+Common stock, par value \$0.001 per share; 100,000,000 common shares authorized, 80,000

-shares outstanding, actual; 27,400,000 common shares outstanding, as adjusted \$ 80 \$ 27,400
+common shares outstanding, actual; common shares outstanding, as adjusted \$ 1,000

-Capital in excess of par value \$ 845,036 \$ 383,529,600
+Capital in excess of par value \$ 844,116

-Total stockholders' equity \$ 845,116 \$ 383,557,000
+Total stockholders' equity (4) \$ 845,116

-Net asset value per share \$ 10.56 \$ 14.00
+Net asset value per share \$ 10.56

-As of March 21, 2007, we had invested approximately \$234 million in senior secured loans in portfolio companies, of which \$118 million had settled; these amounts are excluded from As Adjusted.
-We expect that our initial portfolio of senior secured loans will total approximately \$250 million immediately prior to the closing of the offering.

-Assumes no exercise of the underwriters' over-allotment option of 4,050,000 shares.
-As adjusted gives effect to an increase in organizational costs and other liabilities to \$218,000 as of March 21, 2007.
+As of February 28, 2007, we had invested approximately \$109 million in senior secured loans in portfolio companies.
+We expect that our initial portfolio of senior secured loans will total approximately \$175 to 200 million immediately prior to the closing of the offering.
+Assumes no exercise of the underwriters' over-allotment option of 4,000,000 shares.
+Excludes investments in securities of \$ Y million made by us and cash on hand of \$ Y as of the date of this prospectus.
+Excludes senior secured indebtedness of \$ Y million under the Credit Facility as of the date of this prospectus.
+(1)